qamine-test/jdk/src/demo/share/management/FullThreadDump/README.txt

-FullThreadDump demonstrates the use of the java.lang.management API to print the full thread dump.
-JDK 6 defines a new API to dump the information about monitors and java.util.concurrent ownable synchronizers.
+FullThrebdDump demonstrbtes the use of the jbvb.lbng.mbnbgement API to print the full threbd dump.
+JDK 6 defines b new API to dump the informbtion bbout monitors bnd jbvb.util.concurrent ownbble synchronizers.

-This demo also illustrates how to monitor JDK 5 and JDK 6 VMs with two versions of APIs.
+This demo blso illustrbtes how to monitor JDK 5 bnd JDK 6 VMs with two versions of APIs.

-It contains two parts:
+It contbins two pbrts:
-a) Local monitoring within the application
+b) Locbl monitoring within the bpplicbtion
-b) Remote monitoring by connecting to a JMX agent with a JMX service URL:
+b) Remote monitoring by connecting to b JMX bgent with b JMX service URL:
-      service:jmx:rmi:///jndi/rmi://<hostName>:<portNum>/jmxrmi
+      service:jmx:rmi:///jndi/rmi://<hostNbme>:<portNum>/jmxrmi
-   where <hostName> is the hostname and <portNum> is the port number to which the JMX agent will be connected.
+   where <hostNbme> is the hostnbme bnd <portNum> is the port number to which the JMX bgent will be connected.

 To run the demo
 ---------------
-a) Local Monitoring
+b) Locbl Monitoring

-   java -cp <JDK_HOME>/demo/management/FullThreadDump/FullThreadDump.jar Deadlock
+   jbvb -cp <JDK_HOME>/demo/mbnbgement/FullThrebdDump/FullThrebdDump.jbr Debdlock

-   This will dump the stack trace and then detect deadlocks locally within the application.
+   This will dump the stbck trbce bnd then detect debdlocks locblly within the bpplicbtion.

 b) Remote Monitoring

-  (1) Start the Deadlock application (or any other application)
+  (1) Stbrt the Debdlock bpplicbtion (or bny other bpplicbtion)
-      with the JMX agent as follows:
+      with the JMX bgent bs follows:

-      java -Dcom.sun.management.jmxremote.port=1090
+      jbvb -Dcom.sun.mbnbgement.jmxremote.port=1090
-           -Dcom.sun.management.jmxremote.ssl=false
+           -Dcom.sun.mbnbgement.jmxremote.ssl=fblse
-           -Dcom.sun.management.jmxremote.authenticate=false
+           -Dcom.sun.mbnbgement.jmxremote.buthenticbte=fblse
-           -cp <JDK_HOME>/demo/management/FullThreadDump/FullThreadDump.jar
+           -cp <JDK_HOME>/demo/mbnbgement/FullThrebdDump/FullThrebdDump.jbr
-           Deadlock
+           Debdlock

-      This instruction uses the Sun's built-in support to enable a JMX agent.
+      This instruction uses the Sun's built-in support to enbble b JMX bgent.
-      You can programmatically start a JMX agent with the RMI connector using javax.management.remote API.
-See the javadoc and examples for javax.management.remote API for details.
+      You cbn progrbmmbticblly stbrt b JMX bgent with the RMI connector using jbvbx.mbnbgement.remote API.
+See the jbvbdoc bnd exbmples for jbvbx.mbnbgement.remote API for detbils.

-  (2) Run FullThreadDump
+  (2) Run FullThrebdDump

-      java -jar <JDK_HOME>/demo/management/FullThreadDump/FullThreadDump.jar \
+      jbvb -jbr <JDK_HOME>/demo/mbnbgement/FullThrebdDump/FullThrebdDump.jbr \
-	  localhost:1090
+	  locblhost:1090

-      This will dump the stack trace and then print out the deadlocked threads.
+      This will dump the stbck trbce bnd then print out the debdlocked threbds.

-These instructions assume that this installation's version of the java command is in your path.
-If it isn't, then you should either specify the complete path to the java command or update your PATH environment variable as described in the installation instructions for the Java(TM) SDK.
+These instructions bssume thbt this instbllbtion's version of the jbvb commbnd is in your pbth.
+If it isn't, then you should either specify the complete pbth to the jbvb commbnd or updbte your PATH environment vbribble bs described in the instbllbtion instructions for the Jbvb(TM) SDK.